-The funds for the project were raised by the US Department of Energy and National Institute of Health, collectively.
+The funds for the project were raised by the US Department of Energy and the National Institute of Health, collectively.

-In the early 90s, the human genome project was developed to determine the sequence of the entire human genome and completed in 2003.
+In the early 90s, the human genome project was developed to determine the sequence of the entire human genome and was completed in 2003.
 The human genome project has an extraordinary trove of information about DNA sequences, genes, non-coding elements and gene expression.

 The information helps to understand human development, physiology, medicine and evolution.